sinclairems/E-Commerce-Back-End-using-ORM/README.md

 I will look for solutions to these at a later time.

-Here's what it looks like in the command line:
+Here's what it looks like in Insomnia:
 ![Product Screenshot](./images/productsScreenshot.png)

 ![Create Product Screenshot](./images/createProduct.png)